ilyasotkov/high-level-devops/docs/delivery/index.md

 Containers (Docker containers) allow us to run software predictably on any workstation and in any cloud environment.

-The first step upon pushing source code into a remote version control repository is to build the image, or convert source code into executable machine code.
+The first step upon pushing source code into a remote version control repository is to build the image, or convert source code (Dockerfile) into executable machine code (Docker container image).

-## Deploy container image into a testing deployment environment
+## Deploy container images into a testing deployment environment

-Once the image is built, we deploy our software into a deployment environment that simulates production and test its reliability.
+Once the image is built, we deploy the software into a deployment environment that simulates production so that we can test its reliability.

-## Test reliabilty
+## Test software's reliabilty

 Reliability is tested via unit tests (low-level tests) and integration tests (end-to-end, high-level tests).